The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 Using keywords, you can align your website topics with what your audience is looking for.
 When you optimize your webpages with keywords, it helps communicate to the search engines what a webpage is about.

-There has been talk for a long time about discussing concepts and themes and not just keywords.
+There has been talk for a long time about discussing concepts and themes, not just keywords.
 I agree with that, but I think that if your content is not obviously about what the searcher is looking for (keywords), then Google will pick a different site that is about that keyword.
-So the keyword is mandatory, and first among equals goes to those establishing themselves as an expert on that topic and theme.
+So the keyword is mandatory, and first among equals goes to those establishing themselves as experts on that topic and theme.

-All of these efforts can improve the chances that a search engine will find a webpage relevant for a particular query.
+All of these efforts can improve the chances that a search engine will find a webpage relevant to a particular query.

 For more, see: